QuantOCancer aims to cement the reputation of the Champalimaud Foundation

 Our scientific discoveries illuminate healthy-living systems and major ageing-related pathologies with significant social and economic burden: brain disorders and cancer.

-The second pillar of QuantOCancer will fully unlock the potential of the institute, the Lisbon region and Portugal through the implementation of an additional set of measures, geared towards: Capacity building (expansion of the research programme, advanced training opportunities); Institutional development and structural change (further exploration of the installed research and technology capacity, HR strategy); Intersectoral and international partnership activities, bolstering a Responsible Research and Innovation (RRI) culture.
+The second pillar of QuantOCancer will fully unlock the potential of the institute, the Lisbon region and Portugal through the implementation of an additional set of measures, geared towards: Capacity building (expansion of the research programme, advanced training opportunities); Institutional development and structural change (further exploration of the installed research and technology capacity, HR and Equity, Inclusion and Diversity strategies); Intersectoral and international partnership activities, bolstering a Responsible Research and Innovation (RRI) culture.

 Beyond increasing the attractiveness of the Lisbon region for internationally excellent and mobile researchers in line with ERA priorities, QuantOCancer will synergise with existing regional, national and international initiatives to maximise value and impact on health, demographic change and wellbeing challenges and international policy.